 At Operation Restoration, we pride ourselves on cultivating a strong group of passionate and hard-working individuals who care about the work they do everyday.

 Syrita Steib-Martin is a nationally certified and licensed Clinical Laboratory Scientist.
 She has an unrelenting passion to help women successfully reenter into society after incarceration.
 At the age of 19, she was sentenced to 120 months in federal prison.
 After serving 110 months, she earned her B.S. from LSUHSC in New Orleans.
 Syrita is the founder and Executive Director of Operation Restoration (OR).
-Syrita successfully drafted and passed Act 276.
-Act 276 became law on August 1, 2017 which prohibits public post-secondary institutions in Louisiana from asking questions relating to criminal history for purposes of admissions, making Louisiana the first to pass this type of legislation.
+Syrita successfully drafted and passed Act 276 which became law on August 1, 2017.
+This law prohibits public post-secondary institutions in Louisiana from asking questions relating to criminal history for purposes of admissions, making Louisiana the first to pass this type of legislation.
 She is working on the national Dignity for Incarcerated Women campaign after passing the legislation in Louisiana and regularly speaks at conferences across the nation about the experiences of incarcerated women.
 A panelist on the Empowerment stage at Essence Festival, she was on Mayor Cantrell’s transition team in 2018, was appointed to the Justice Reinvestment oversight council for the state of Louisiana, and chairs the Louisiana Task Force on Women’s Incarceration.